Royal Astronomical Society of Canada: Conduct of Business

-The RASC conducts business through a Board of Directors with regular meetings, plus two scheduled meetings at the General Assembly, which is traditionally held on a weekend in May (GA).
-The GA is hosted by one of the Centres, with annual meetings alternating between eastern and western Canada.
+The RASC conducts business through a Board of Directors, which meets regularly once a month.
 Meetings follow Robert's Rules of Order and are governed by the By-Laws of the Society.

+Before the COVID epidemic, the Board met twice at the Society's General Assembly (GA), which traditionally was held on a weekend in May.
+The GA, which in recent years has been held virtually, was hosted pre-pandemic by one of the Centres, alternating between eastern and western Canada.

 Centres

-Each of the Centres of the Society conduct a variety of activities of interest to its members and to the public.
-At regular meetings, well-known professional and amateur astronomers give lectures on a variety of topics of current interest.
+Centres of the Society conduct a variety of activities of interest to their members and to the public.
+At regular meetings, well-known professional and amateur astronomers give lectures and presentations on a variety of topics of current interest.
 In addition, there are study and special-interest groups.
 Most Centres publish their own newsletters and hold their own group-observing events.
 Some members take part in regular observations of variable stars, lunar occultations, sunspots, meteors, comets, and other phenomena; others develop special skills such as astroimaging at workshops.